 This program should be of great interest to undergraduate students with career plans in the health professions, such as medicine.
-Some volunteer experience in hospitals, clinics, or the equivalent is preferred.
-In addition, two courses in the biological sciences or neuroscience, such as Biological Sciences 0150 or 0715 (Foundations of Biology 1), Biological Sciences 0160 or 0716 (Foundations of Biology 2), Neuroscience 1000 or 1003 (Introduction to Neuroscience), or Neuroscience 1250 or 1070 (Human Physiology) are prerequisite to some of the courses in the program.
+Some volunteer experiences in hospitals, clinics, or the equivalent is preferred.
+In addition, two courses in the biological sciences or neuroscience, such as Biological Sciences 0150 or 0715 (Foundations of Biology 1), Biological Sciences 0160 or 0716 (Foundations of Biology 2), are pre-requisite to some of the courses in the program.

 COURSES AND COURSE DESCRIPTIONS

 Ethical Issues in Genomic Research and Medicine

 The mapping of the human genome and, more recently, increasingly economical genome sequencing technologies have been lauded for the potential to revolutionize medicine.
 However, some observers are skeptical of the pace and nature of the “revolution,” while some believe the revolution will come at a high ethical price.
 The Human Genome Project included the first federal funding for research on bioethical issues, and for the past two decades social scientists, bioethicists, and others in the humanities have mapped the ethical terrain of genetic research and genomic medicine.